-Laser resurfacing is indicated in patients who have sun damaged, wrinkled appearance to the skin sometimes associated with uneven skin tones and/or large pores.
-Acne scarring, surgical or traumatic scars and stretch marks can all be softened with laser resurfacing.
+Laser resurfacing is indicated in patients who have a sun-damaged, wrinkled appearance to the skin sometimes associated with uneven skin tones and/or large pores.
+Acne scarring, surgical or traumatic scars, and stretch marks can all be softened with laser resurfacing.

 History of Laser Resurfacing

 Sciton Profractional® laser patients require some type of topical cream anesthetic applied 40 minutes before the procedure.
 Depending on the depth of the laser treatment, other types of local anesthesia including local nerve blocks or tumescent infiltration of dilute local anesthetics under the skin may be necessary for a comfortable treatment.
 The downtime of this laser is completely adjustable to the patient’s needs.
-We usually combine a MicroLaserPeel® in which the superficial layer of the skin is removed with the fractional treatment done in the areas of the face and neck where wrinkle removal and skin discoloration need to be addressed.
-The skin after the Profractional® treatment may ooze for a few hours then appear like a moderate sunburn with some swelling of the treated area.
-Healing can be from 2-3 days to 7-8 days depending on depth and percentage of skin that is treated.
+We usually combine a MicroLaserPeel®, in which the superficial layer of the skin is removed with the fractional treatment done in the face and neck where wrinkles and skin discoloration need to be addressed.
+After the Profractional® treatment, the skin may ooze for a few hours and then appear like a moderate sunburn with some swelling of the treated area.
+Healing can last from 2-3 days to 7-8 days, depending on the depth and percentage of skin that is treated.
 Repeat treatments can be done in a few weeks.
-Usually, 2-3 treatments are required for maximal effect but results are seen in just one treatment.
+Usually, 2-3 treatments are required for maximal effect, but results are seen in just one treatment.

-Sciton Profractional® laser treatments often times are combined with the Affirm® laser where one aggressive Profractional® laser is done first, then a series of Affirm® laser treatments are done spaced out over many months to keep the ongoing new collagen forming over a longer period of time and enhancing the overall result.
-Dermal fillers such as Resylane®, Juvederm® or Radiesse® or neurotoxins such as Botox® or Dysport® can be added to the treatment regimen to enhance the overall result by filling folds and minimizing movement wrinkles.
-We will also sometimes recommend BBL® intense pulsed light treatments for brown or red color removal after the Profractional® laser has healed.
+Sciton Profractional® laser treatments often times are combined with the Affirm® laser where one aggressive Profractional® laser is done first, then a series of Affirm® laser treatments are spaced out over many months to keep the new collagen forming over a longer period of time and enhancing the overall result.
+Dermal fillers such as Restylane®, Juvederm®, or Radiesse®, and neurotoxins such as Botox® or Dysport® can be added to the treatment regimen to enhance the overall result by filling folds and minimizing movement wrinkles.
+We will also sometimes recommend BBL® Intense Pulsed Light (IPL) treatments for brown or red color removal after the Profractional® laser has healed.
 Combinations of BBL® with MicroLaserPeel are popular short recovery (1-2 days) procedures done in the Skin Spa by Salzman.